hubert17/GabsVuetifyNoCLINodeWebpack/README.md

 - It reduces the learning curve required to start using Vue.js.
 - Because JavaScript lacks a standard library, a project with npm usually has a lot of dependencies.
 This increases the project's size and complexity.
 See this [article](https://hackernoon.com/whats-really-wrong-with-node-modules-and-why-this-is-your-fault-8ac9fa893823) for more info.
 - But if we do not use npm, how do we install additional libraries?
 They can simply be downloaded from a CDN and imported using HTML `<script>` tags.
 For example, in this project I used Material Design Webfont and Vuetify with this method.
-This can be an issue if there is alot of dependencies as importing each library separetely with `<script>` tags is slow to load and creates a lot of variables in the global scope.
+This can be an issue if there is alot of dependencies as importing each library separately with `<script>` tags is slow to load and creates a lot of variables in the global scope.
 Also, each dependency has to be imported in the correct order.
-Webpack might be needed in that case.
+(Read Waterfall-loading below)
 - Babel is useful for converting ES6 JavaScript into backwards compatible code.
-But, in my case this is not needed as the web browsers of my clients all support ES6 (lucky me).
+But, in my case this is not needed as the web browsers of my clients (most modern browsers) all support ES6.
 - Webpack can potentially require a lot of configuration and is not beginner friendly.
 - Read more [here](https://github.com/charlesfranciscodev/vuejs-playground) and [here](https://github.com/arswaw/VueSpaNONODE).